weathersmm/InCheckUPDATE/content/_index.md

 about_us_section:
   title: >
-    <p>Intellux AI: Empowering Teams, Elevating Care.</p>
+    <p>InCheck: Empowering Teams, Elevating Care.</p>
   content: >
-    <div>At Intellux AI, we understand the weight of responsibility carried by EMS teams, healthcare providers, first responders and operational leaders.
+    <div>At InCheck, we understand the weight of responsibility carried by EMS teams, healthcare providers, first responders and operational leaders.
 Split-second decisions can mean the difference between life and death, yet placing a seasoned supervisor on every truck or providing constant oversight is impractical and cost-prohibitive.
     </div>
-    <div>That’s why we built Intellux AI: a suite of tools designed to act as trusted mentors in the field, providing expert-verified, real-world guidance whenever and wherever it’s needed.</div>
+    <div>That’s why we built InCheck: a suite of tools designed to act as trusted mentors in the field, providing expert-verified, real-world guidance whenever and wherever it’s needed.</div>
     <div>Our team of leaders, mentors, operators, and providers brings first-hand experience to every solution we create.
 We know the challenges because we’ve lived them.
 That’s why our tools are purpose-built to support those on the frontlines.</div>
     <br />
     <div>